genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/02_create_project.md

 ```

 Continue with the remaining prompts:
 > Hit enter and the default versions will be selected.
-If we want to use a different version, simply add the version next to the prompt and hit enter.
+If we want to use a different one, simply add the version next to the prompt and hit enter.

 ```shell
 ?
 Genesis Server version